isaacovercast/QuoteWall/README.md

 "It works pretty well in terms of 'makes sense.'" - J. Patino on pragmatism.

 "It's not just chicken soup recipes." - M. Hick on genealogical inheritence beyond genetics.

+# AK
+* "People can't get enough of hemipenes." - (9/24/15)
+* "I think if I stopped freaking out my entire personality would disintigrate." - 10/8/15
+* "Sometimes you have to close the tabs and accept the fact that you're never going back to those tabs."
+* "I'm 99% sure I have a pretty lumpy head." - 10/22/15

 # From Papers